the-events-calendar/the-events-calendar/readme.txt

 = [Unreleased] unreleased =

+* Bug - Fixed issue with event title attributes not always escaping properly on List and Day views
 * Bug - Fixed issue with Event Costs not updating when a new ticket was only submitted via Ajax

 = [3.11.2] 2015-07-30 =